Castronova/jekyll-site/research/index.md

 * Creating a class with three methods that define the pre-run, runtime, and post-run behavior of the modeling component.

-This work was presented and demonstrated in Castronova and Goodall, 2010.
-Further information and source code for this project can be found <a href="https://code.google.com/p/smw/">here</a>.
+This work was presented in **Castronova and Goodall, 2010**, further information and source code for this project can be found <a href="https://code.google.com/p/smw/">here</a>.